Uttarakhand: Flora and fauna

 Uttarakhand has a diversity of flora and fauna.
 It has a recorded forest area of 34,666 km2, which constitutes 65% of the total area of the state.
-Uttarakhand is home to rare species of plants and animals, many of which are protected by sanctuaries and reserves.
+The vegetation of the state majorly comprises alpine trees and tropical rainforests.
+The state is home to rare species of plants and animals, many of which are protected by sanctuaries and reserves.
 National parks in Uttarakhand include the Jim Corbett National Park (the oldest national park of India) in Nainital and Pauri Garhwal District, and Valley of Flowers National Park & Nanda Devi National Park in Chamoli District, which together are a UNESCO World Heritage Site.
 A number of plant species in the valley are internationally threatened, including several that have not been recorded from elsewhere in Uttarakhand.
 Rajaji National Park in Haridwar, Dehradun and Pauri Garhwal District and Govind Pashu Vihar National Park & Gangotri National Park in Uttarkashi District are some other protected areas in the state.

-Leopards are found in areas that are abundant in hills but may also venture into the lowland jungles.
+Bengal tigers and leopards are found in areas that are abundant in hills but may also venture into the lowland jungles.
 Smaller felines include the jungle cat, fishing cat, and leopard cat.
 Other mammals include four kinds of deer (barking, sambar, hog and chital), sloth, Brown and Himalayan black bears, Indian grey mongooses, otters, yellow-throated martens, bharal, Indian pangolins, and langur and rhesus monkeys.
 In the summer, elephants can be seen in herds of several hundred.
 Marsh crocodiles (Crocodylus palustris), gharials (Gavialis gangeticus) and other reptiles are also found in the region.
 Local crocodiles were saved from extinction by captive breeding programs and subsequently re-released into the Ramganga river.
 Several freshwater terrapins and turtles like the Indian sawback turtle (Kachuga tecta), brahminy river turtle (Hardella thurjii), and Ganges softshell turtle (Trionyx gangeticus) are found in the rivers.
 Butterflies and birds of the region include red helen (Papilio helenus), the great eggfly (Hypolimnos bolina), common tiger (Danaus genutia), pale wanderer (Pareronia avatar), jungle babbler, tawny-bellied babbler, great slaty woodpecker, red-breasted parakeet, orange-breasted green pigeon and chestnut-winged cuckoo.
 In 2011, a rare migratory bird, the bean goose, was also seen in the Jim Corbett National Park.
 A critically endangered bird, last seen in 1876 is the Himalayan quail endemic to the western Himalayas of the state.